You may need to worry about your baby’s poop when it is abnormal:

-- If your child’s stool is continuously very pale in color, it is wise to seek medical opinion.
+- If your child’s stool is continuously very pale in color, it is wise to seek a medical opinion.

 - Chalky, white stool is also considered abnormal and requires immediate medical care.
 It is usually associated with a liver or gall bladder problem and must be addressed promptly to prevent a medical emergency.